StreamingFlow/d4py/README.md

   - "simple": it executes dataflow graphs sequentially on a single process, suitable for small-scale data processing tasks.
 - **Parallel**:
   -  **Fixed fixed workload distribution - support stateful and stateless PEs:**
     	- "mpi": it distributes dataflow graph computations across multiple nodes (distributed memory) using the Message Passing Interface (MPI).
-    - "mpi" it runs multiple instansces of dataflow graph concurrently using MPI, offering parallel processing in a distributed shared memory enviroment, such as a HPC cluster.
     	- "multi": it runs multiple instances of a dataflow graph concurrently using **multiprocessing Python library**, offering parallel processing on a single machine.
     	- "zmq_multi": it runs multiple instances of a dataflow graph concurrently using **ZMQ library**, offering parallel processing on a single machine.
   - **Dynamic workfload distribution -  support only stateless PEs**
     - "dyn_multi": it runs multiple instances of a dataflow graph concurrently using **multiprocessing Python library**.
 Worload assigned dynamically (but no autoscaling).
     - "dyn_auto_multi": same as above, but allows autoscaling.
 We can indicate the number of threads to use.